-- Tell all of your health care providers that you take this drug.
-This includes your doctors, nurses, pharmacists, and dentists.
+- Tell all of your child’s health care providers that your child is taking this drug.
+This includes your child’s doctors, nurses, pharmacists, and dentists.

-- Have blood work checked as you have been told by the doctor.
-Talk with the doctor.
+- Have your child’s blood work checked often.
+Talk with your child’s doctor.

-- If you have high blood sugar (diabetes), you will need to watch your blood sugar closely.
+- If your child has high blood sugar (diabetes), you will need to watch his/her blood sugar closely.

-- If you have phenylketonuria (PKU), talk with your doctor.
+- If your child has phenylketonuria (PKU), talk with your child’s doctor.
 Some products have phenylalanine.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Signs of a pancreas problem (pancreatitis) like very bad stomach pain, very bad back pain, or very bad upset stomach or throwing up.

 - Severe constipation or stomach pain.
 These may be signs of a severe bowel problem.